slurmulon/gooey/README.md

-# :cactus: Gooey
+# Gooey

-> Hierarchical PubSub data synchronization solution for ES6
+> :cactus: Hierarchical PubSub data synchronization solution for ES6

 ## tl;dr

-Gooey intends to alleviate data synchronization challenges in Single Page Applications by combining the following traits, patterns, and philosophies:
+Gooey intends to alleviate data and state synchronization challenges in Single Page Applications by combining the following traits, patterns, and philosophies:

-* Publish / Subscribe as primary data synchronization mechanism
+* Publish / Subscribe as primary data / state synchronization mechanism
-* Bi-directional data traversals (synchronous and asynchronous)
+* Optimized bi-directional data traversals (synchronous and asynchronous)
 * Hierarchical acyclic relationships between `Services`
 * Allow decoupled communication between `Services` via pattern-matched topics (can go even further with a message-box)
 * `Services` are canonical
 * `Services` are proxies (data can be safely mutated by a `Service` before being passed on)
 * `Promises` everywhere
-* Components that exist out of the user's view or on other "pages" are often functionally relevant even though they aren't contextually relevant (state should stick!)
+* Components that exist out of view or on other "pages" are often functionally relevant even though they aren't _contextually_ relevant (state should stick!)

 I will ellaborate more on the benefits of this combination with "proofs" and examples as I find the time :)
 Until then, my evaluation of SPA design challenges provides some solid insights, so please give it a read!